TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 - Yu Qian Yi
   - I contributed to the project by designing and implementing the Update Profile and Find Joggers Nearby functionalities, including their sequence diagrams, database structure, and external module interactions.
 Additionally, I ensured non-functional requirements such as security were met, developed pseudocode for the recommendation algorithm, and defined key interfaces for the Recommendation component.
 I've spent approximately 3 to 4 hours to complete and refine M3 project.
 - William Sun
-  - Functional Requirements and sequence diagram (4.6)
-    - reporting users
-    - banning users
-  - Main Components - Leaderboard
-  - 4.8
+  - I did the functional requirements and the subsequent sequence diagrams for both reporting users and banning users.
+I make the aesthetics and images of the presentation slides and added content to the last slide.
+I also wrote up the Main Project Complexity Design (4.8)